ChatImproVR/The-Book/src/installation.md

 //TODO: someone test this out/write this part.
 I have no idea what is a major difference when it comes to Steam VR application.

 ## Our Engine
+There are two methods to use our engine: the stable version and most advanced version.

+### Stable Version
+Use the Release Code Version

+### Most Advanced Version
+Clone the repository